 Decatur is a somewhat small city located in the state of Indiana.
-With a population of 9,465 people and four constituent neighborhoods, Decatur is the 82nd largest community in Indiana.
-Much of the housing stock in Decatur was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 9,858 people and four constituent neighborhoods, Decatur is the 82nd largest community in Indiana.

 When you are in Decatur, you'll notice that it is more blue-collar than most other communities in America.
-36.45% of Decatur’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+39.64% of Decatur’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Decatur is a city of sales and office workers, production and manufacturing workers, and service providers.
-There are especially a lot of people living in Decatur who work in office and administrative support (13.27%), sales jobs (9.50%), and food service (6.94%).
+There are especially a lot of people living in Decatur who work in sales jobs (13.52%), office and administrative support (10.16%), and food service (7.39%).

-The percentage of people in Decatur with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.94% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Decatur is quite a bit lower than the national average among all cities of 21.84%: just 12.90% of people here over 25 have a bachelor's degree or an advanced degree.

-The per capita income in Decatur in 2010 was $22,361, which is upper middle income relative to Indiana, and middle income relative to the rest of the US.
-This equates to an annual income of $89,444 for a family of four.
+The per capita income in Decatur in 2018 was $23,059, which is middle income relative to Indiana, and lower middle income relative to the rest of the US.
+This equates to an annual income of $92,236 for a family of four.
 However, Decatur contains both very wealthy and poor people as well.

 The most common language spoken in Decatur is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Polish.